Child "Marriage" is Child Labour

 But the ratio of boys to girls is skewed because the ILO is not counting child “wives” as child labourers.
 If they were to include the girls who are illegally forced into "marriage" every year, the statistics would look completely different.
 The ILO’s global estimates currently convey to the world a false sense that child "marriage" is not child labour and that the problem of child labour among girls is not as significant as among boys.

-Click on the sections below to learn more.
+Watch this video, and then click on the sections below to learn more.

 Learn why millions of under-age girls in illegal child "marriages" should properly be classified as child labourers.